swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ## Structure

-The structure into the website project aims to be based on taking into consideration of new/returning visitors, which I feel would be of great benefit by constructing various webpages, again that enables content to be broken up appropriately in a logical manner with the sole major developmental focus being on the interactive game, utilising the programming language of JavaScript.

-In addition, the structure will also be of a constant design in that it is to be kept minimal to the extent that there is no need for the website to be majorly responsive across the range of devices due to the low amount of content involved in this project.

-Conclusively, it was immediately yet concretely identified in the duration of the planning stage with some guidance, that I had to consider the principle of keeping this concept as simple and effective as possible, which reflects the structure being basic to accommodate both the complex world of JavaScript and the lightweight version of jQuery.
-This represents an unfamiliar territory to me on approach to this milestone project, thus this journey will be a steep learning curve overall in equal measure with the learning experience of the module.
-The structure will also consist of a linear narrative which is enough I feel to create a functional yet resourceful method of learning a new skill.
+Retrospectively, it was immediately yet concretely identified in the duration of the planning stage that by comparison to the previous milestone project and with some guidance that I had to consider the aim of keeping this to a minimalistic design overall, including content to accommodate the sole major developmental focus to be on the interactive yet functional game.

-### Interaction Design